cntnboys/CMPUT404-assignment-webserver/README.md

 Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

+Used website to find how to find if file exists http://stackoverflow.com/questions/82831/check-if-a-file-exists-using-python

 Used this site to reference understanding of how to format html display http://modperlbook.org/html/6-11-Generating-Correct-HTTP-Headers.html